People who work in the MHRT/Community (MHRT/C) role provide services to adults with serious mental illness. These services include:

 (as outlined in Chapter II, section 17 and 65 of the MaineCare Benefits manual)

 You can qualify for MHRT/C certification through a variety of ways, such as:

 - Academic Coursework (Please see Appendix A for a list of where courses are available)

 - Non-Academic Coursework (i.e. relevant trainings or workshops)

-- Waivers (for up to five courses) based on relevant work experience.
+- Credit for work experience (for up to five courses).
 See the section on waivers in the procedural guidelines for requirements on waivers.

 * There are three different levels of certification: Provisional MHRT/C, Level A; Provisional MHRT/C, Level B; and Full MHRT/C certification.*

 You will find information and requirements for MHRT/C certification in the procedural guidelines.